Puppy and Beginner’s manners

 In the Pre-Trialling class you will work on the confidence of the team dog and handler) to start trialling along with learning about how to trial.
 The class also works at polishing different handling techniques such as rear, blind and front crosses.
 It also begins teaching more independent weaves and confidence with contacts.
 Some more advanced handling skills such as taking back sides of jumps, flyind, German and K-turns are also introduced along with learning how to be a more discerning agility handler.

 This class is for dogs and handlers who have gained at least one title in competition is either novice agility or jumping.
-They are still instructed classes that aim to work on more handling skills at the excellent to masters level as well as working on previous skills to become a more confident and better handler.
+This is still an instructed class that aims to work on more handling skills at the excellent to masters level as well as working on previous skills to become a more confident and better handler.
 The class includes course walking skills, challenge analysis, improving all current skills, learning complex manoeuvres and becoming familiar with different techniques to give you more options and skills when competing on course to produce faster and more competitive runs.

-The Senior Agility class is for senior triallers.
-Handlers are generally very experienced in this group and don’t have an instructor as they have trained multiple dogs or have titled first dogs.
+The Senior Agility class is for experienced handlers.
+Handlers are generally very experienced in this group and don’t have an instructor as they have trained multiple dogs or have titled first dogs to masters level.
 Handlers must be invited to join this group or have graduated from all instructed classes.
-Senior handlers from other clubs who wish to join need to make a request through training enquiries.
+Senior handlers from other clubs who wish to join need to make a request through the contact us page.

 What to bring to class